COVID-19 pandemic in Pakistan: Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.

 Timeline

 February 2020

 On 26 February, Pakistan confirmed its first two cases of the coronavirus.
 Zafar Mirza, the Prime Minister's Special Assistant on Health, stated in a tweet: "I can confirm first two cases of coronavirus in Pakistan."

 The first patient was a student at the University of Karachi, Karachi in Sindh province, while the second patient was from the federal territory of the country.
 Both patients had recently returned from Iran.

-Within a week of the first two cases, Pakistan confirmed three more cases, including a case in Pakistan's capital, Islamabad and also in Rawalpindi, Punjab.
+Within a week of the first two cases, Pakistan confirmed three is more cases, including a case in Pakistan's capital, Islamabad and also in Rawalpindi, Punjab.